The Mortal Instruments: City Of Bones (2013) Review

 I haven’t read any of the books in the series so I can’t really comment on whether the film adaptation does the books a great disservice, and it may be that the series improves as it progresses and reveals more of its themes and ambition.
 As a film, it feels tired and desperate, throwing more fantasy tropes into the over-egged mixture whenever it needs something to happen: demons, vampires, werewolves; oh my.
 Some of the word building is intriguing, such as the runes used to cast spells and summon powers and the ability to hide objects within two dimensional images but, ironically, the concepts themselves feel painted on as an afterthought to the insipid and forced teenage romance.

-Cluttered, inept, wasteful and dull, there’s some potential here and a good cast but both are wasted by a terrible, leaden script and lifeless by-the-numbers direction from Harald Zwart.
-In advance of its release it was labelled the new “Twilight”.
+“The Mortal Instruments: City Of Bones” is cluttered, inept, wasteful and dull, there’s some potential here and a good cast but both are wasted by a terrible, leaden script and lifeless by-the-numbers direction from Harald Zwart.
+In advance of its release, it was labelled the new “Twilight”.
 In that, at least, it lives up to the promise, but that’s not a compliment.